Michael-Cowie/Notes/Math/calculus/derivatives.md

 \frac{\Delta y}{\Delta x}
 ```

-Yet **curves are not straight lines**.
+However, **curves are not straight lines**.
 A curve changes direction continuously.
 At a single point on the curve there appears to be no second nearby points available to produce an ordinary slope.
 We can imagine that a car is never driving at a rate of $50\frac{km}{hr}$ continuously.
 The car will,

 - Accelerate and decelerate
 - Stop at red lights